TheAssemblyArmada/Thyme/README.md

 The intention is to allow the fixing of bugs, implementation of new features and porting to platforms unsupported by the original.

+## Chat

+You can chat and discuss the development of Thyme on our [Discord channel](https://discord.gg/YhdMbvD) or on freenode in the #thyme channel.

 ## Running Thyme

 Currently Thyme can only be run on Windows.